Maargan: Home media

-Maargan’s Streaming rights were acquired by Amazon Prime Video for the Tamil, Malayalam, Kannada and Telugu where Hindi version is streaming on JioHotstar.
+Maargan began streaming on Amazon Prime Video from 25 July 2025 in India and Tentkotta overseas.

 Reception

-Kirubhakar Purushothaman of News 18 gave 3.5/5 stars and wrote "Maargan might not break new ground.
+Kirubhakar Purushothaman of News18 gave 3.5/5 stars and wrote "Maargan might not break new ground.
 It is largely a genre film about a serial killer, retaining all of its tropes.
 However, it proves that familiar genre tropes, when treated with sincerity and style, can still feel fresh."
 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "Director Leo John Paul handled the procedural aspects carefully, and cleverly laid out the breadcrumb trail to the killer's motives.
 It explores themes of prejudice and trauma with enough weight to make the investigation feel purposeful.
 Maargan is a competently assembled piece of genre filmmaking."
 Akshay Kumar of Cinema Express gave 3/5 stars and wrote "Maargan, in a nutshell, is a standout among cop procedurals of recent times.
 Debutant Leo John Paul, with the help of a tailor-made star cast led by Vijay Antony, has managed to deliver a taut and clever thriller with negligible flaws."

-Anusha Sundar of OTT Play gave 2.5/5 stars and wrote "Maargan really sets it up with its captivating first half, promising interesting aspects to be explored, only to be let down by a hurried and succumbing pre-climax and climax that makes the film a forgettable thriller".
-Janani K of India Today gave 2/5 stars and wrote "Director Leo John Paul’s film blends thriller with supernatural elements.
+Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "Maargan really sets it up with its captivating first half, promising interesting aspects to be explored, only to be let down by a hurried and succumbing pre-climax and climax that makes the film a forgettable thriller".
+Janani K of India Today gave 2/5 stars and wrote "Director Leo John Paul's film blends thriller with supernatural elements.
 However, the explanation it offers is not convincing enough to buy into the premise.[...]
 'Maargan' is a high-concept thriller that could have worked better with better staging."
-Bhuvanesh Chandar of The Hindu wrote "Maargan could’ve been any other serial killer investigative thriller, if not for the supernatural aspect that elevates it into something more. [...]
+Bhuvanesh Chandar of The Hindu wrote "Maargan could've been any other serial killer investigative thriller, if not for the supernatural aspect that elevates it into something more. [...]
 Maargan is an amusingly paradoxical representation of what Tamil cinema could do more of with — stars experimenting with genres — as well as what it could do away from."